 Refine your display

-Select your view type, filter, sort, assign colors, group items, and save your settings as favorite views.
+Select your view type, filter, sort, choose columns, assign colors, group items, and save your settings as favorite views.

 The following views are available in the different modules.